Creating Plot Twists

 });

-Best Practice: Always create Activities with at least one initial Note containing detailed information.
+Best Practice: Always create Threads with at least one initial Note containing detailed information.
 The title is a short summary that may be truncated—detailed content should go in Notes.

 title: "Customer feedback: Login issues",